JuliaLang/www.julialang.org/blog/_posts/2015-09-27-auto-diff-in-julia.md

 ForwardDiff.jl implements several new number types, all of which are subtypes of `ForwardDiffNumber{N,T,C} <: Number`.

 Elementary numerical functions on these types are then overloaded to evaluate both **the original function and its derivative(s)**, returning the results in the form of a new `ForwardDiffNumber`.
-Thus, we can pass these number types into a general function $f$ (which is assumed to be composed of the overloaded elementary functions), and **the derivative information is naturally propogated** at each step of the calculation by way of the chain rule.
+Thus, we can pass these number types into a general function $f$ (which is assumed to be composed of the overloaded elementary functions), and **the derivative information is naturally propagated** at each step of the calculation by way of the chain rule.

-This propogation occurs all the way through to the result of the function, which is itself a `ForwardDiffNumber` (or an `Array{F<:ForwardDiffNumber}`).
-This final result contains the value $f(x)$ and the derivative $f'(x)$, where $x$ was the original point of evalutation.
+This propagation occurs all the way through to the result of the function, which is itself a `ForwardDiffNumber` (or an `Array{F<:ForwardDiffNumber}`).
+This final result contains the value $f(x)$ and the derivative $f'(x)$, where $x$ was the original point of evaluation.

 ### Simple Forward Mode AD in Julia: Dual Numbers